csho24/situationscheduler/readmes/PROJECT_CONTEXT.md

 ### Data Source (Supabase)
 Supabase is the single source of truth via `src/app/api/schedules/route.ts`:

+**CRITICAL: NO LOCAL STORAGE**
+- localStorage must NEVER be used for any functionality
+- All data persistence must go through Supabase
+- localStorage causes sync issues and data loss
+- Deployed version must work without localStorage
+- Any localStorage usage will be rejected and reverted

+**CRITICAL: NO LIGHT GREY TEXT**
+- Never use `text-gray-400` or `text-gray-500` for important text
+- Light grey text is invisible and unusable
+- Use `text-gray-600` or darker for readable text
+- Light grey should only be used for disabled states or very secondary info
+- User has to correct this every time - avoid it completely

 **Tables:**
 - `calendar_assignments(date, situation)` - work/rest day assignments
 - `device_schedules(device_id, situation, time, action)` - custom device schedules
 - `manual_overrides(device_id, until_timestamp, set_at)` - temporary automation blocks
 - `interval_mode(device_id, is_active, on_duration, interval_duration, start_time)` - aircon interval settings
+- `user_settings(setting_key, setting_value)` - user preferences like default days

+**CRITICAL: NO LOCAL STORAGE**
+- **NEVER use localStorage** - all data must be stored in Supabase
+- localStorage causes data loss, sync issues, and deployment problems
+- All user settings, schedules, and preferences are stored in Supabase tables
+- This ensures data consistency across devices and environments

 **API Endpoints:**
-- `GET /api/schedules` - returns schedules, deviceSchedules, manualOverrides, intervalMode
+- `GET /api/schedules` - returns schedules, deviceSchedules, manualOverrides, intervalMode, userSettings
-- `POST /api/schedules` - upserts data to tables
+- `POST /api/schedules` - upserts data to tables (supports user_settings type)
 - `GET /api/cron` - external cron endpoint for schedule execution
 - `POST /api/scheduler` - manual schedule check/execution
 - `GET/POST /api/tuya` - device control (plugs and IR aircon)